Wouldn’t it be great if there were signs to show you if you’re doing well in life?

 We were on a mission we wouldn’t settle for a town or house that we wouldn’t enjoy.

-So, we got 5-gallon tanks and filled them up at Wal-mart, then poured those into smaller bottles later.
-Often the tanks would freeze, rendering us thirsty until it thawed.
+So, we got 5-gallon tanks and filled them up at Walmart, then poured those into smaller bottles later.
+Often the tanks would freeze, rendering us thirsty until they thawed.

 Water became so precious that it’d was almost criminal to waste it, especially since we were in a desert.
 That’s why I made a diluted Apple Cider Vinegar spray to wash dishes and save water.